werf/werf/docs/pages/configuration/stapel_image/git_directive.md

 For various reasons, you may want to reset the _gitArchive_ stage, for example, to decrease the size of _stages_ and the image.

 To illustrate the unnecessary growth of image size assume the rare case of 2GiB file in git repository.
-First build tranfers this file in the layer of the _gitArchive_ stage.
+First build transfers this file in the layer of the _gitArchive_ stage.
 Then some optimization occured and file is recompiled and it's size is decreased to 1.6GiB.
 The build of this new commit applies patch in the layer of the _gitCache_ stage.
 The image size become 3.6GiB of which 2GiB is a cached old version of the big file.
 Rebuilding from _gitArchive_ stage can reduce image size to 1.6GiB.
 This situation is quite rare but gives a good explanation of correlation between the layers of the _git stages_.

 You can reset the _gitArchive_ stage specifying the **[werf reset]** or **[reset werf]** string in the commit message.
 Let us assume that, in the previous example commit `6` contains **[werf reset]** in its message, and then the builds would look as follows: